yiangmeng/data-analytics-lab/Lab4/README.md

 ![Output](images/output.png)

+You can also check out the Resources created from the stack.
+Here are the key resources:
+- 1x RedShift Database cluster
+- 2x Glue Crawler (1 parquet crawler and 1 csv crawler)
+- 1x Glue database
+- 1x Linux instance for pgweb (SQL Client)
+- IAM roles and security groups

+---

 ## Running AWS Glue Crawlers - CSV & Parquet Crawler
 1. Open [AWS Management Console for Glue](https://ap-southeast-1.console.aws.amazon.com/glue/home?region=ap-southeast-1#)
 2. Go to AWS Glues Crawlers page by clicking on **Crawlers** in the navigation pane

 ![Crawlers](images/crawlers.png)

-3. Select the AWS Glue Crawler for CSV(e.g. csvCrawler)
+3. Select the AWS Glue Crawler for CSV (e.g. csvCrawler)
 4. Click **Run crawler**
-5. Select the AWS Glue Crawler for CSV(e.g. csvCrawler)
+5. Select the AWS Glue Crawler for CSV (e.g. csvCrawler)
 6. Click **Run crawler**

 > Note: This may take approximately 5 min for both the crawlers to parse the data in CSV and Parquet format.

+> If you are interested, you can view the raw data of what we are crawling from here: [CSV](https://console.aws.amazon.com/s3/home?region=ap-southeast-1&bucket=us-west-2.serverless-analytics&prefix=NYC-transportation/taxi/) | [Parquet](https://console.aws.amazon.com/s3/home?region=ap-southeast-1&bucket=us-west-2.serverless-analytics&prefix=canonical/NY-Pub/).

 ![Crawlers Completed](images/crawlers-completed.png)

-7. Wait for the **Status** of both the crawlers to *Ready* state
+7. Wait for the **Status** of both the crawlers to be in the *Ready* state

 Now that you have run the crawlers lest ensure that new tables *taxi* and *ny_pub* been created.